huggingface/blog/packing-with-FA2.md

 ## Conclusions

 Packing instruction tuning examples, instead of padding, is now fully compatible with Flash Attention 2, thanks to a recent PR and the new `DataCollatorWithFlattening`.
-The method is compatible with models that use position IDs, and benefits can be seen in throughput during training and peak memory usage, with no degradation in training convergence.
+The method is compatible with models that use `position_ids`.
+Benefits can be seen in throughput and peak memory usage during training, with no degradation in training convergence.
 Actual throughput and memory improvement depends on the model and the distribution of example lengths in the training data.
-Training with data that has a wide variation of example lengths will see the greatest benefit, with respect to padding, from using packing with `position_ids`.
+Training with data that has a wide variation of example lengths will see the greatest benefit, with respect to padding, by using the `DataCollatorWithFlattening`.

 For a more detailed analysis, have a look at the paper at https://huggingface.co/papers/2407.09105